the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 };
 ~~~~~~~

 With this React feature, we can compose React components into each other.
-We've used it with a JavaScript string and with a string wrapped in an HTML `<strong>` element, but it doesn't end here.
-You can pass components via React children as well; which you should definitely explore more as an exercise.
+We've used it with a JavaScript string and with a string wrapped in an HTML `<strong>` element.
+But it doesn't end here.
+You can pass components via React children as well which you should definitely explore more as an exercise.

 ### Exercises: